 Issue Area: Special Needs Support for the Disabled

-Description: Hetlinger Developmental Services provides activities, services, and employment to adults with developmental disabilities.
-It was formed by a group of concerned parents and volunteers, and has grown both in the number of persons served and types of services offered.
-Hetlinger Developmental Services' mission is to assist people with developmental disabilities to have services and supports which allow them opportunities of choice to increase their independence, productivity, integration, and inclusion into their communities.
+Description: Hetlinger Developmental Services, Inc. provides day services to adults with intellectual and developmental disabilities.
+It was formed in 1961 by a group of concerned parents and volunteers and has grown both in the number of persons served and types of services offered.
+Hetlinger’s mission is to assist people with developmental disabilities to have services and supports which allow them opportunities of choice to increase their independence, productivity, integration, and inclusion into their communities.

 Contact Information: Tammy Maley, 620-342-1087, firstname.lastname@example.org

 Description: Holiday Resort is an adult care and rehabilitation center that provides programs designed to stimulate physical and mental abilities, and to encourage and develop a sense of usefulness and self-respect for the residents.